MGM-Pathé Communications: 1980s

+1990s

-Soon enough, chaos reigned at MGM.
-A check to Dustin Hoffman bounced.
-The opening of Thelma & Louise was delayed due to lack of funds.
+Parretti merged MGM with his Pathé Communications Group, to form MGM-Pathe Communications Co. in November 1990.
+Once Parretti took control, he laid off most of the financial staff, and offered a major financial role to his then 21-year-old daughter, Valentina.
+Soon enough, chaos ensued at MGM.
+A six-figure check to Dustin Hoffman bounced.
+The openings of Thelma & Louise and the John Candy film Delirious were delayed due to lack of funds.
 The studio owed a line of credit to Sean Connery that wasn't paid.
-Also the studio withdrew financing from the project of the ninth Pink Panther film and Blake Edwards sued the studio in the Los Angeles County Superior Court.
+It also withdrew financing from the ninth Pink Panther film, and director Blake Edwards sued the studio in the Los Angeles County Superior Court.
 When Alan Ladd, Jr. came aboard, MGM settled out of court with Edwards and Ladd greenlit the film.
 There were also reports of unpaid laboratory bills, unpaid creditors, and rather eccentric behavior from Parretti.

 In March 1991, MGM clients took a complaint to Los Angeles lawyer Stephen Chrystie, claiming that they were owed money ($18 million total) that the studio refused to pay.
 In turn, Chrystie took this issue up to the U.S. Bankruptcy Court.
 As it turned out, the studio's situation was dire that Chapter 7 bankruptcy was considered.
 Crédit Lyonnais refused to lend money to MGM any further unless the studio ousted Parretti from his position.
 Parretti intended to sell off the James Bond's films distribution rights of the studio's catalogue so he could collect advance payments to finance the buyout.
 This included international broadcasting rights to the 007 library at cut-rate prices, leading Danjaq to sue, alleging the licensing violated the Bond distribution agreements the company made with United Artists in 1962, while denying Danjaq a share of the profits.
 Ladd, a former President of MGM/UA, was then brought on board as CEO of MGM in April 1991, and James Kanter as chief operating officer.
 The new change in management helped save the studio from involuntary bankruptcy.